joe-cipolla/master/_pages/about.md

 specifically US power and gas.

-I love to create and learn new things, as well as the continued pursuit of perfect practice of my craft.
+I love to create and learn new things, as well as the continued pursuit of the perfect practice of my craft.